 See

-• 1 Bulgu-sa Temple (불굴사), 205, Bulgulsa-gil, Wachon-myeon, +82 538540440.
+[edit]- 1 Bulgulsa Temple (불굴사), 205, Bulgulsa-gil, Wachon-myeon, ☏ +82 538540440.
 Bulgu-sa is a Buddhist temple on the slopes of Palgongsan Mountain in Gyeongsan.
 It is believed to have been founded by Monk Wonhyo during the Silla Dynasty.
 The temple is known for its Three-story Stone Pagoda, designated as a Treasure, and the Jeokmyeolbogung Hall, which enshrines a sacred relic of the Buddha.
 It offers a peaceful atmosphere harmonized with traditional Korean architecture and nature.
-OSM directions
+Its quiet forest setting and well-preserved Silla-era heritage make it an ideal place to experience traditional Korean Buddhist culture away from the crowds.

-• 2 Nammaeji Pond (남매지), 643, Dongbu-dong.
+- 2 Nammaeji Pond (남매지), 643, Dongbu-dong.
 Nammaeji is a small artificial pond located in Namsan-myeon, Gyeongsan.
 It is known for its beautiful scenery throughout the year, especially the cherry blossoms in spring and lotus flowers in summer.
 With surrounding walking trails and a traditional pavilion, it is a popular spot for relaxation and photography.
-OSM directions
+The pond’s seasonal scenery—pink cherry blossoms, lush summer greens, and sunset reflections—makes it a favorite local spot for peaceful walks and photography.

-• 3 Bangokji Pond (반곡지), 246, Bangok-ri, Namsan-myeon.
+- 3 Bangokji Pond (반곡지), 246, Bangok-ri, Namsan-myeon.
 This small and beautiful lake is surrounded by well-maintained walking trails, with flowers and trees that bloom differently each season.
-OSM directions
+The serene lakeside and picturesque tree-lined path create a charming atmosphere, perfect for a relaxing stroll or taking beautiful landscape photos in any season.

-• 5 Samunghyeon Historical Cultural Museum (삼성현역사문화관), 59 Samseonghyeon-gongwon-ro, Namsan-myeon, +82 053-804-7320.
+- 5 Samunghyeon Historical Cultural Museum (삼성현역사문화관), 59 Samseonghyeon-gongwon-ro, Namsan-myeon, ☏ +82 053-804-7320.
 Samseonghyeon History and Culture Museum is a multifaceted exhibition space in Gyeongsan dedicated to the lives and achievements of the three local sages—Wonhyo, Seol Chong, and Il‑Yeon.
-OSM directions
+It’s the best place to understand the cultural roots of Gyeongsan, offering engaging exhibits on three influential figures who shaped Korean Buddhist and Confucian traditions.

-• 6 Gyeongsan Traditional Public Market (경산공설시장), 19, Gyeongan-ro 31-gil, +82 053-816-9933.
+- 6 Gyeongsan Traditional Public Market (경산공설시장), 19, Gyeongan-ro 31-gil, ☏ +82 053-816-9933.
 Gyeongsan Public Market (Gyeongsan Gongseol Market), established in 1956, continues the legacy of traditional markets and serves around 10,000 visitors daily.
 Thanks to modernization efforts, it now features an arcade roof that makes shopping possible even in rain or snow.
-OSM directions
+Visitors can enjoy authentic local foods, fresh produce, and traditional market energy that offers a glimpse into everyday life in Gyeongsan.

-• 7 Gyeongsan Municipal Museum (경산시립박물관), 46 Bangmulgwan-ro, +82 053-804-7314.
-The Gyeongsan Museum is a museum opened to develop local culture and promote citizens' cultural nostalgia.
+- 7 Gyeongsan Municipal Museum (경산시립박물관), 46 Bangmulgwan-ro, ☏ +82 053-804-7314.
+A museum of local culture to promote citizens' cultural nostalgia.
 It introduces the history and culture of Gyeongsan from prehistoric times to modern times.
-It has a lifelong learning function that allows you to comprehensively and systematically study and preserve the cultural heritage of Gyeongsan from ancient times to modern times, and experience and learn excellent Korean culture and history.
+It preserves the cultural heritage of Gyeongsan from ancient times to modern times.
 It has two permanent exhibition rooms and consists of an ancient culture room and a historical culture room.
-In addition, there are a special exhibition room, a children's experience learning room, and an outdoor exhibition hall. free.
-OSM directions
+In addition, there are a special exhibition room, a children's experience learning room, and an outdoor exhibition hall.
+Its well-organized exhibits provide an accessible introduction to the city’s long history, making it a great stop for families, students, and culture enthusiasts. free.

-• 8 Yeungnam University Love Road (영남대학교 러브로드), 280 Daehak-ro, +82 053-810-2114.
-Yeungnam University’s “Love Road” is a scenic 700 m tree‑lined walkway on the campus in Gyeongsan, famous for its cherry blossoms each spring.
+- 8 Yeungnam University Love Road (영남대학교 러브로드), 280 Daehak-ro, ☏ +82 053-810-2114.
+Yeungnam University’s “Love Road” is a scenic 700-m tree‑lined walkway on the campus in Gyeongsan, famous for its cherry blossoms each spring.
 It’s often described as a romantic space where the name “Love Road” reflects the path’s symbolic association with youthful affection.
-OSM directions
+The cherry-blossom tunnel transforms the road every spring, creating one of the most romantic and photogenic spots in the region.

 Do